DandelionSprout/adfilt/Wiki/Status for rare languages.md

 * Welsh (EasyList)
 * Malagasy (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found)
 * Zulu (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found.
 A uAssets report is planned soon as of mid-March 2023.)
+* Swahili (Ad Removal List for Unusual Ads *de facto*, unless more than 1 site with ads are found)

 ### Sites not yet checked
 * Burmese